HankMcCoy/minesweeper/README.md

 - [X] Make it work on mobile.

 ## Nice-to-haves
-- [ ] Customizable board size and number of boms.
+- [ ] Customizable board size and number of bombs.
 - [ ] Add time based scoring.